alexbud1/alexbud1/README.md

 I'm good at creating backend on Django or Django Rest Framework.
 My main programming language is Python and I am efficient enough in using it.
 I have experiece of using SQLAlchemy, Telebot, Aiogram, Telethon, Selenium.
 Thereby I can develop different scripts, web-scrappers, REST Api's and Telegram bots.
 Besides I know essentials of CSS, HTML, JavaScript.
 So the basic landing page or website is not a challange for me.

-* 🌍  I'm based in Kyiv
+* 🌍  I'was born in Kyiv, but now I live in Poland.
 * ✉️  You can contact me at [alexbud.optional@gmail.com](mailto:alexbud.optional@gmail.com)
-* 🚀  I'm currently working on my SKILLS.
-* 🧠  I'm learning React framework.
+* 🧠  Currently I'm learning all the basics for Backend.
 * 🤝  I'm open to collaborating on any projects :)

 <a href="https://www.github.com/alexbud1" target="_blank" rel="noreferrer"><img